Bound State Internal Interactions as a Mechanism for Exponential Decay: Model Foundations

+To model the presumed disorder of the uncontrolled, internal environment of a bound system, we will use a stochastic sequence of interactions.

-To illustrate the consequences of \textbf{Assumption 2}, consider an analogous sequence in a controlled environment: an experiment in which an electron's spin is measured along a sequence of axes, where at each measurement in the sequence the axis is chosen to point in a random direction.
+As an illustration, consider an analogous sequence in a controlled experiment, where interactions are active measurements rather than scattering events: an electron's spin is measured along a sequence of axes, where at each measurement in the sequence the axis is chosen to point in a random direction.
 In such a sequence of measurements, the probability is nearly zero that consecutive measurements will leave the electron in states that commute.
-Similar sequences with non-commuting observables have been studied~\cite{wang2013operator,li2013quantum}, but by focusing on decay rather than state dynamics, we will find a different result.
+Similar sequences with non-commuting observables have been studied~\cite{wangOperatorQuantumZeno2013,liQuantumZenoEffect2013}, but by focusing on decay rather than system dynamics, we will find a different result.

-In the context of a bound state, represent one of its components at preparation by $\rho_c$, which is one operator in a direct product of density operators representing the entire bound state.
-Let $n$ label the state of the system immediately after the $n$th interaction in the sequence of internal interactions: $\rho_c^n$.
-Then as a consequence of the uncontrolled and disordered interior of an unstable particle, we will assume $[\rho_c^n,\rho_c^{n+1}]\neq 0$ for almost all interactions.
-This is easy to imagine as the consequence of a component interacting, say, with a sequence of background fields, each having a total angular momentum randomly aligned in space.
+In the context of a bound system and using the notation of the previous subsection, a component of the system labeled $a$ will be represented throughout the sequence of binding interactions by $\rho_a^n$.
+As a consequence of the uncontrolled and disordered interior of an unstable particle, we will assume $[\rho_a^n,\rho_a^{n+1}]\neq 0$ for almost all interactions.
+This is natural to imagine for a component interacting, say, with a sequence of background fields, each carrying an angular momentum randomly aligned in space.